ChrisKeller999/Costco-Enterprise-Architecture/_content/tools/github/github_configcommitmsg.md

 Option 1 describes how to implement a local Git repository hook.
 For each repository that a user loads locally to their workstation, they will install a `prepare-commit-msg` hook to programmatically enforce the following comment standard:

-` <Jira-Issue-ID> "comment describing change" `
+` <Issue-ID> "comment describing change" `

 ### Example:
 `WOSD-23 change to implement new functionality`

 ### Dependencies
 1. You must manually create a `prepare-commit-msg` hook in each local Git repository you are working with.
-1. Private branch names must be named identically to the Jira issue you are working on; for example: `WHDD-40`.
+1. Private branch names must be named identically to the issue you are working on; for example: `WHDD-40`.
 1. You must complete your commits from the command line using the following syntax:

     `git commit -m "comment describing change"`